Kishore (actor, born 1974): Early life and education

-Acting career
+Career

-Kishore made his film debut in the 2004 Kannada film Kanti, acting as Byaadara Beera.
-He got a role in the film after having been identified initially to design costumes for the film and eventually went on to win a State award for his role in it.
-For his role in the film Raakshasa, he won the Karnataka State Award for Best Supporting Actor.
+Kishore made his film debut in the 2004 Kannada film Kanti, acting in the role Beera.
+He got a role in the film after having been identified initially as the costume designer of the film and eventually went on to win a State award for his role in it.

+For his role in the films Kanti and Rakshasa, he won the Karnataka State Award for Best Supporting Actor.
 He played a tough elder brother of heroines in Akash and Kallarali Hoovagi.
 He was approached by director Vetrimaaran to work in Desiya Nedunchalai, as he was looking for an actor who could speak Tamil with a Kannada accent.
 The film was dropped, but he got a chance to act in Polladhavan.
-The film was a major success at the box office.
-His other roles include a no non-sense cop in Duniya, a Kabaddi coach in Vennila Kabadi Kuzhu and a forest brigand Veerappan in the 2013 film Attahasa.
-In the same year, he appeared in a low-budget film Jatta in which played the role of a forest guard.
-In 2013 he was also in the Tamil films Haridas as a police officer raising his autistic kid and makes him an athlete and Arrambam (2013) where he also played a cop.
+The film was a major success at the box office leading to further collaborations with the director.

+His other roles include a no non-sense cop in Duniya (2007) and a Kabaddi coach in Vennila Kabadi Kuzhu (2009).

+In 2013, he appeared in a forest brigand Veerappan in Attahasa. and a low-budget film Jatta in which played the role of a forest guard.
+He was also in the Tamil films Haridas as a police officer raising his autistic kid and makes him an athlete and Arrambam where he also played a cop.
-In 2014, he appeared in Ulidavaru Kandanthe, playing the role of Munna, another role that won him praise from critics.

-In 2015, Kishore got his Tamil movie Thilagar released.
-Kishore's acting in the movie was praised by critics though the movie was not very successful at the box office.

 In Echcharikkai (2018), Kishore plays the role of a crook who kidnaps a girl for money along with a fellow crook.
-He later acted in famous web series "The Family Man Season 1", where he played the role of commando who fights against terrorists.
+He later acted in famous web series The Family Man, where he played the role of commando who fights against terrorists.
+He gained greater recognition for his performance in Kantara (2023).

-After brief appearances in several movies and series, Kishore had a fantastic 2022 with 2 big releases on the same date.
-Kantara, which became the highest rated Indian film and the third highest grossing Kannada film behind the KGF series.
-Ponniyin Selvan: I, the other blockbuster movie where he played the antagonist, Ravidhasan.
-PS1 grossed more than 500 crores at the box office.